bp4mc2/bp4mc2.github.io/data-vs-information/index.md

 Let's finish this discussion one and for all!
 This page had the intention to make all thinks clear, and finally have some wisdom about this topic! ;-D

 > One might say that wise people know when not to discuss a particular topic, so let's understand that the symbol used at the end of the previous sentence is used to indicate humor and that we won't discuss the concept of «wisdom» at all, and let this page be at least informative about the topic at hand!

 ## Some common understanding

 ### Terms and concepts

 When discussing the topic of data and information, we are actually talking about means of communication and language.
 For this, it is important to understand the basics of semiotics, or at least the difference between a term and the concept it refers to.
 A «term» is a sequence of one or more words that we use to refer to a particular concept.
 A «concept» is a unit of thought, an idea.
-When we use natural language, each word we use in a specific context, typically refers to a concept (and not the literal term).
-So when we say for example: "three plus four", we might understand the terms "three" and "four" as refering to the concepts of the number 3 and number 4, so we could continue with: "..makes seven".
+When we use natural language, each term we use in a specific context, typically refers to a concept (and not the literal term).
+So when we say for example: "three plus four", we might understand the terms "three" and "four" as refering to the concepts of the number 3 and number 4, and the term "plus" to the mathematical operation of addition, so we could continue with: "..makes seven".

 In this paper, we use french quotation marks («») when we explicitly want to refer to a concept.
 We will use double quotion marks ("") when we explicitly want to refer to the term itself.
 For example: